Curriculum Values of our School

 Do co-operate.
 Do not argue.

 All members of staff are involved in pastoral care of the pupils under the overall direction of the Head Teacher.
 Beyond this, the school is served by an Education Welfare Officer and a School Nursing Team.
-Mrs Simpson Family Well-Being Coordinator and Mrs Maher, Inclusion Manager are the school’s key workers in this area.
+Mrs Simpson Family Well-Being Coordinator and Mrs Bradford, Inclusion Manager are the school’s key workers in this area.

 Children in Difficulty

 Usually the teacher, Family Well-Being Coordinator or the Headteacher can sort out such problems by involving the parents.
-If we still cannot solve a particular problem we may, with the parents' agreement, talk to other people (e.g. a doctor, social worker, school nurse or educational psychologist etc.)
+If we still cannot solve a particular problem we may, with the parents' agreement, talk to other people (e.g. a doctor, social worker, school nurse or educational psychologist etc.) We have adopted the whole school Thrive initiative to support children with social and emotional difficulties.

 St Andrew’s is a Church of England (Controlled) School with close links with its church.
 Assemblies are conducted on a Christian basis within a caring and co-operative atmosphere which embraces all beliefs.
 Worship is led by the Headteacher, Deputy Headteacher, the Vicar of St Andrew’s Church and other members of the teaching staff.